Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 This allows the current user to establish a call with audio with two remote users.

 Both specified calls must be locally held.
-The "joined" call will be audio-only, even if either previous call had video.
+The new, "joined" call will be audio-only, even if either previous call had video.
 Video cannot be added to the "joined" call.
 Both remote participants will see their call taken off hold, and will receive additional audio from other participants after the operation.
-Both calls for the current user will be ended after the operation.
+Both previous calls for the current user will be ended after the operation, as indicated by a [call:stateChange][22] event.

+The progress of the operation will be tracked via the [call:operation][19] event.
+Both remote participants will also receive this event as if it were a "remote unhold" operation.

 **Parameters**